-Fee units are used to calculate the cost of a certificate, registration or licence that is set out in an Act or Regulation.
-The value of one fee unit is currently \$14.81.
-This value may increase at the beginning of a financial year, at the same time as penalty units.
-The cost of fees is calculated by multiplying the number of units by the current value of the fee or unit.
+Fee units are used to calculate the cost of a certificate, registration or licence that is set out in an act or regulation.
+The value of one fee unit is currently \$16.33 and reviewed each financial year.

+The cost of fees and penalties is calculated by multiplying the number of units by the current value of the fee or unit.
 The exact cost may be rounded up or down.
-For example, the cost of obtaining a Land Information Certificate with Council is 1.823 fee units per certificate, which equates to \$27.
+For example, the building request for information fee for 2024-25 is based on 3.19 units x \$16.33 per unit = \$52.10 (rounded).

-7.3 GRANTS
+GRANTS

 Grant revenue represents income usually received from other levels of government such as the Victorian Local Government Grants Commission (VLGGC).
 Some grants are singular and attached to the delivery of specific projects, whilst others can be of a recurrent nature and may or may not be linked to the delivery of projects.
 Council will pro-actively advocate to other levels of government for grant funding support to deliver important infrastructure and service outcomes for the community.
 Council may use its own funds to leverage higher grant funding and maximise external funding opportunities.

-When preparing its financial plan, council considers its project proposal pipeline, advocacy priorities, upcoming grant program opportunities, and co-funding options to determine what grants to apply for.
-Council will only apply for and accept external funding if it is consistent with the Community Vision and does not lead to the distortion of Council Plan priorities.
+When preparing its financial plan, Council considers its project proposal pipeline, advocacy priorities, upcoming grant program opportunities, and co-funding options to determine what grants to apply for.
+Council will only apply for and accept external funding if it is consistent with the community vision and does not lead to the distortion of Council Plan priorities.
 Grant income assumptions are then clearly detailed in Council's budget document.
 No project that is reliant on grant funding will proceed until a signed funding agreement is in place.